 Keep in mind that the skills of a concierge or event planner are similar to those of a personal butler, but salaries for these positions are much lower.
 You may need to consider an early career hotel butler looking to make the shift from hotel to home, or an event planner with excellent references.

 When considering how to hire a butler, you’ll first want to make sure you know what you (or your client) expect.
 Your job description should be able to answer questions such as:

 - Do you need someone who can step into the role right away without a lot of training?
 Or are you willing to hire someone without experience, but who has a great attitude and transferrable skills?

 - If it’s a domestic job, will the butler be managing multiple homes with large staff for a prominent client who requires minimal oversight and unwavering discretion?

 - If the job site is a hotel, will they be managing minimal staff at a small but friendly boutique hotel where patrons expect lots of attention for their money?

 Once you’ve answered these questions and mapped out the skills you’re seeking, you’ll be better able to tailor a job posting that meets all the identified needs of your client, your company, or your home and family.

-Offering the Right Salary for a Butler
+4. Offer the Right Salary

 Butler salaries vary according to job setting, with those on the residential side earning significantly more than butlers in hotels.
 But even within the domestic sector, salaries have a significant range, from $50,000 to $150,000.